 However, the threat of the typical 60% failure rate within the first year of business still applies despite the size of your prospective restaurant facility.
 The best way to protect yourself against these odds is by investing some well-thought time and energy into developing a detailed business plan.
 As lack of planning is the biggest cause of restaurant failure, compiling a portfolio of the following information will help guide your internal operation into the blueprints of a unique and successful dining experience:

 Determine the concept of your brand.
 This includes the name of your restaurant, the type of food you will be serving, the service style and perhaps a marketable logo and design.
 Whether your dream is to open a pub, diner or pizzeria – determining your type of fare and service will help potential customers know exactly what to expect.

 Define your target audience.
 Who will your restaurant appeal to?
 What do they do for a living?
 What are their spending habits?
 Where do they live and work?
 Furthermore, what are the current food trends?
 Defining your niche market can help you effectively appeal to your target audience and generate traffic.

+Choosing the right location for your restaurant requires you to think about your clientele.
 Ensure that there is a connection between your target market and your location.
 Specifically, you must consider the demographics of your target audience.
 Are customer parking facilities available?
 What is the history of the site?
 Also, is it accessible to potential customers?

 SMALL RESTAURANT DESIGN: